RobertoPrevato/K8sStudies/docs/k3s/monitoring.md

-In this exercise and related examples, I provide a working solution for deploying a **complete monitoring stack** in a single node of a Kubernetes cluster, intended for **non-production** environments.
-Logs and metrics are stored on the local file system of the node.
-Although this setup is not suitable for production, it serves as a valuable exercise for learning how to deploy and configure these components.
+In this exercise and the related examples, I present a working solution for deploying a **complete monitoring stack** in a single node within a Kubernetes cluster, intended for **non-production** environments.
+Logs and metrics are stored locally on the node’s file system.
+Although this setup is not suitable for production use, it serves as a valuable learning opportunity for understanding how to deploy and configure these components.
 It can be useful for local development and testing, and it provides foundational knowledge for working with distributed and production environments.

-Follow this article using the files in the `./examples/09-monitoring` folder of the repository.

-The end result is a system that can collect and visualize informations like in the following pictures:
+The end result is a system that can collect telemetries at a single endpoint using a standard interface, and display informations like in the following pictures:

 ![Grafana Logs 01](https://gist.githubusercontent.com/RobertoPrevato/38a0598b515a2f7257c614938843b99b/raw/49717988955c9a37404874a08bdcae95ca6adbc1/grafana-loki-01.png)